purebred-mua/purebred/README.md

 ### Nix

 If you're using the nix package manager - whether on NixOS or any other Linux distribution - you can build purebred too.
-You can use `nix-build` to try out purebred without installing it:
+You can use try out purebred without installing it:

 ```
-$ nix-build default.nix
+$ nix build && result/bin/purebred
 ```

-and `nix-env` to install the application:
+and `nix profile install` to install the application:

 ```
-$ nix-env --file default.nix --install
+$ nix profile install .#purebred-with-packages
 ```

+There is also a default.nix file to be used with legacy nix.

 ### Arch Linux